FHIR/FSHSchool/content/docs/_index.md

 * If you are looking for specific information, you can search the documentation using the search box in the upper right corner.

 {{% alert title="Warning" color="warning" %}}
 Search will return hits in both the current and legacy (pre-1.0) documentation.
-Legacy documentation is flagged by a warning on the page and light-greenish background.
+Legacy documentation is flagged by a warning on the page and reddish background.
 {{% /alert %}}